-NHTI's priority deadline is May 1 for the receipt of the following: electronic receipt of the Free Application for Federal Student Aid (FAFSA), NHTI application for financial aid and appropriate tax returns.
-Students must also be formally accepted in an eligible degree, certificate or diploma program (16 credits or more).
+NHTT's priority deadline is May 1 for the receipt of the following: electronic receipt of the Free Application for Federal Student Aid (FAFSA), NHTI application for financial aid and appropriate tax returns.
+Students must also be matriculated (formally accepted) into an eligible degree, certificate or diploma program (16 credits or more).